nguyendv/caketable/README.md

-Transform csv data into Markdown table.
-Ultimately, `pancake` could be able to tranform between any table format.
+Long time to go, but my goal is make `caketable` be able to tranform between any table format.

 ## Installation
 TODO

+## Transformations supported
+-[x] csv to Markdown table
+-[ ] Markdown table to csv

+You can request for new transformation by creating new issue.
+Pull Requests are definitely welcome!

 ## Usage
 ```bash